 Wickens to drive parade lap at Toronto with hand controls

 TORONTO (AP) — Robert Wickens has attacked his rehabilitation from a spinal cord injury with aggressive goals.
-He wants to dance at his upcoming wedding, one day walk again with zero evidence his legs once did not work and, of course, Wickens hopes to return to racing cars.
+The Canadian wants to dance at his upcoming wedding, one day walk again with zero evidence his legs once did not work and, of course, Wickens hopes to return to racing cars.

 Nearly a year after his devastating injury in an IndyCar race, Wickens will get to drive a car again at a track.
 He will lead the parade lap Sunday before the Toronto IndyCar race in an Acura NSX equipped with hand controls.

-The modifications were made by Arrow, sponsor of the Arrow Schmidt Peterson Motorsports team Wickens drove for last season.
-Arrow in 2014 developed a Semi-Autonomous Motorcar (SAM) Car that allowed team owner Schmidt, who is paralyzed from the neck down, to get back in a car.
+The modifications to the car were made by Arrow, sponsor of the Arrow Schmidt Peterson Motorsports team Wickens drove for last season.
+In 2014, Arrow developed a Semi-Autonomous Motorcar (SAM) Car that allowed team owner Schmidt, who is paralyzed from the neck down, to get back in a car.

-Wickens turned his first laps around Exhibition Place earlier this week in a test drive for Sunday.
+For Wickens' drive, Arrow devised a kit that controls the throttle and acceleration with a ring on the steering wheel and through software.
+The brake is a mechanical handbrake with the driver's right hand, there is no clutch and Wickens will shift using paddles on the steering wheel.

-"I wouldn't say it's a boost of confidence because it never crossed my mind that I would have forgotten how to drive," Wickens told The Associated Press.
-"But, it was definitely an emotional day feeling that freedom and sense of independence again.
-It's going to be a long road before I'm race ready with hand controls, but being back in the car has given me a lot of motivation to continue improving."
+He's had roughly two hours behind the wheel of the car that included a shakedown this week at Canadian Tire Motorsports Park.

 Talks began over the winter between Wickens and Arrow, which has developed technology that assists the driver but does not take control from the driver — an important distinction between independence over convenience.
 Arrow's celebrated "SAM" car has given Schmidt the opportunity to drive up Colorado's Pikes Peak, perform an exhibition at Indianapolis Motor Speedway and reach 190 mph on the runway at Nellis Air Force Base in Nevada, a speed record for a semi-autonomous vehicle.